 AM offers different ways of storing session information to suit your environment needs.
 If your environment requires session high availability, AM can store sessions in the CTS token store.
 Even if a server fails or the client browser crashes, the session remains available as long as the CTS is available.

 In deployments where an interruption in access to a protected resource could cause users to lose valuable information, configuring the CTS correctly can prevent the loss.
 The underlying directory service should replicate sessions stored in CTS.
 Because session information can be quite volatile—more volatile than configuration and policy data—replication of the CTS across sites can therefore call for more WAN bandwidth, as more information is shared across sites.

 Once you have the answers to these questions for the deployment, you can draw a diagram of the deployment, checking for single points of failure to avoid.
 In the end, you should have a count of the number of load balancers, network links, and servers that you need, with the types of clients and an estimated numbers of clients that access the AM service.

-Also, you must consider the requirements for non-functional testing, covered in Section 2.4.8, "Planning Tests".
+Also, you must consider the requirements for non-functional testing, covered in "Planning Tests".
 While you might be able to perform functional testing by using a single AM server with the embedded DS server for user data store, other tests require a more complete environment with multiple servers, secure connections, and so forth.
 Performance testing should reveal any scalability issues.
 Performance testing should also run through scenarios where components fail, and check that critical functionality remains available and continues to provide acceptable levels of service.